-Mass incarceration is one of the greatest civil rights challenge of the 21st century.
-Injecting a profit motive into incarceration makes it less likely that we can achieve meaningful reform.
-Giant corporations rely on full beds and cheap labor, and they can spend enormous amounts of money lobbying for the status quo, or worse.
+Giant private prison corporations rely on full beds and cheap labor, and they can spend enormous amounts of money lobbying for the status quo, or worse.

-Justice is Blind - there may be no tenet more central to our justice system than that.
-However, injecting profits into criminal justice renders that goal non-achievable.
-Corporations have every incentive to keep people in prison for longer, under worse conditions, and make sure they return by offering fewer rehabilitative programs.
+These corporations have every incentive to keep people in prison for longer, under worse conditions, and to make sure they return by offering fewer rehabilitative programs.